pdfminer/pdfminer.six/README.md

 How to use
 ----------

- * Install Python 3.6 or newer (3.4 and 3.5 are deprecated)
+ * Install Python 3.6 or newer.
  * Install

     `pip install pdfminer.six`